Jeyrio/TraitVault/README.md

 - [ ] Trait floor prices
 - [ ] Portfolio tracking
 - [ ] Export data to CSV

-## 🤝 Contributing

-This is a hackathon submission project.
-Feel free to fork and build upon it!

 ## 🙏 Acknowledgments